 A person shall not without permission drive or ride upon or over the Reserve other than along a road or parking area.

-7. Application of the Road Traffic Act
+7. Application of road laws

-(1) Every person driving or in charge of any vehicle shall, while in the Reserve, observe and conform in all respects with the provisions of the Road Traffic Act.
+(1) Every person driving or in charge of any vehicle shall, while in the Reserve, observe and conform in all respects with each road law as defined in the Road Traffic (Administration) Act 2008 section 4.

 (2) A person shall not drive a vehicle on a road or in a parking area in the Reserve at a speed in excess of 25 kilometres per hour.

+[By-law 7 amended: Gazette 8 Jan 2015 p.
+114.]

 8. Parking

 A person in charge of a motor vehicle or any other class of vehicle shall not park that vehicle, or cause or permit it to be parked, within the Reserve —